nexient-llc/tf-caf-terratest-common/README.md

 ## Pre-Commit hooks

-[.pre-commit-config.yaml](.pre-commit-config.yaml) file defines certain `pre-commit` hooks that are relevant to terraform, golang and common linting tasks.
+A [.pre-commit-config.yaml](.pre-commit-config.yaml) file defines certain `pre-commit` hooks that are relevant to terraform, golang and common linting tasks.
 There are no custom hooks added.

-`commitlint` hook enforces commit message in certain format.
-The commit contains the following structural elements, to communicate intent to the consumers of your commit messages:
+`commitlint` hook enforces that commit messages in a certain format (see [Conventional Commits](https://www.conventionalcommits.org/)).
+The commit message must contain the following structural elements, to communicate intent to the consumers of your commits:

 - **fix**: a commit of the type `fix` patches a bug in your codebase (this correlates with PATCH in Semantic Versioning).
 - **feat**: a commit of the type `feat` introduces a new feature to the codebase (this correlates with MINOR in Semantic Versioning).